MysticalDawn/Financial-Report-Extractor/README.md

 # Financial Report Extractor

-A powerful tool for extracting and analyzing financial data from various report formats.
+A tool for extracting and analyzing financial data from various report formats.

 ## Overview

-This project provides a robust solution for extracting financial information from different types of reports, making it easier to analyze and process financial data efficiently.
+This project provides a robust solution for extracting financial information from different types of financial reports, making it easier to analyze and process financial data efficiently.

 ## Features

-- Extract financial data from various report formats
+- Extract financial data from reports
 - Process and analyze extracted information
 - Export data in structured formats
-- Support for multiple input file types

 ## Prerequisites